Penn Transformation Partners Selected May 20, 2026

 • The April 2026 Amtrak-MTA federal lawsuit over Acela testing access shows how brittle the current shared-use arrangement actually is.

 • The October 2024 feasibility study cited operational modeling against through-running.
-Amtrak FOIA responses and NJ TRANSIT OPRA records now present accounts that are difficult to reconcile.
+Amtrak FOIA responses and NJ TRANSIT OPRA records now present accounts that are difficult to reconcile, while separate SOS records show NJT challenging current RTC capacity outputs.

 What through-running buys you